AG0nzales/AG0nzales/README.md

 # Kumusta👋

-I'm Andre or Daniel, I'm a student at the University of the Immaculate Conception 😵‍, currently studying Computer Science 🤔 <br>
+I'm Andre, I'm a graduate of Computer Science🤔. <br>
-Interested on working with Web Technologies, and UI/UX works 💻🌐<br>
+Interested on working with Web Developing more on Frontend works, and UI/UX works. 💻🌐<br>
-A member of the [Google Developer Student Clubs UIC](https://www.facebook.com/dscuic) <br>
+I was a member of the [Google Developer Student Clubs UIC](https://www.facebook.com/dscuic) during my College years. <br>
 Other things I do besides coding:

 - Reading Books & Mangas 📚